This Policy was last reviewed and approved by the Board of Directors at it’s Meeting held on October 21,2025.

 D. Procedure/Method of Collection of Interest

 i) The rate of interest leviable on each loan account will be communicated to the customer upfront.
 Accordingly, the rate of interest charged would be specified in the loan sanction letter and loan agreement.
 Further, whenever notice is issued to the customer for collection of the interest, the rate and amount thereof would be clearly stated in the said notice.
-The same procedure would be followed in the case of levying additional interest.
+The same procedure would be followed in the case of levying penal charges.

 ii) The interest being collected is included in the EMI payable by the customer and hence with the payment of each EMI by the customer, the interest applicable will also remain collected.